Subproduct systems and Cartesian systems; new results on factorial languages and their relations with other areas: Introduction

-To summarize: In these notes we prove as main result that the dimension sequences of subproduct systems are precisely the cardinality sequences of word systems (Theorem~\ref{sec:cart-syst-word:main-theorem}).
+To summarize: In these notes we present a proof for the---in principle known, but yet unrecognized in this context---result that the dimension sequences of subproduct systems are precisely the cardinality sequences of word systems (Theorem~\ref{sec:cart-syst-word:main-theorem}).
 In the remaining sections, we make the connection with existing literature on the combinatorial problem and we present some fresh results.
-Most noteworthy are results based on the more flexible notion of Cartesian system.
-Relations with CP-semigroups on $M_n$ and graph \nbd{C^*}algebras will have to wait for future work.
+Most noteworthy are results based on the new and more flexible notion of Cartesian system.
+Relations with CP-semigroups on $M_n$ and graph \nbd{C^*}algebras are imminent, but will have to wait for future work.
 We, too, do not tackle the problem to classify subproduct systems to a fixed dimension sequence.